 A finite subgroup G of a Lie group is called Lie primitive (we shall just write "primitive") if it is not included in a proper closed Lie subgroup (i.e., not a discrete subgroup) of that Lie group.
 One also says that G is, or determines, a primitive inclusion in the chosen Lie group.
 If G is not primitive, it is called imprimitive.
 A notion of Lie primitivity also exists for continuous subgroups of Lie groups but we do not need it.
-For instance the finite subgroups in SO(3) are the cyclic and dihedral groups together with the three exceptional polyhedral groups $T = A_4$, $O = S_4$ and $I = A_5$, and they are primitive in SO(3) except for the cyclic groups since the latter are subgroups $U(1) \cong SO(2) \subset SO(3)$.
+For instance the finite subgroups in SO(3) are the cyclic and dihedral groups together with the three exceptional12 polyhedral groups $T = A_4$, $O = S_4$ and $I = A_5$, but the primitive finite subgroups in SO(3) are only A_4 , S_4 and A_5 because all the cyclic groups and the dihedral groups are subgroups of U(1) \cong SO(2) \subset SO(3).

 The finite subgroups of SU(2) are the cyclic and binary dihedral groups, together with three exceptional: the binary polyhedral groups \widehat{T} , \widehat{O} and \widehat{I} .
-The cyclic groups are not primitive in SU(2) since they are subgroups of U(1) \subseteq SU(2), but they are not irreducible either as subgroups of SU(2) since the restriction to a cyclic group of its representation of complex dimension 2 splits as $1 \oplus 1$.
+The cyclic groups are not primitive in SU(2) since they are subgroups of $U(1) \subset SU(2)$, but they are not irreducible either as subgroups of SU(2) since the restriction to a cyclic group of its representation of complex dimension 2 splits as $1 \oplus 1$.